Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Discussion

 Within the proposed framework, stabilization is defined not by a reduction in structural complexity, but by a reduction in the variability of change effort.
 This shifts the interpretation of software stability from simplification to predictability.

-Under the theorem derived in Section~5, stabilization without simplification is not a heuristic intuition or an empirical coincidence.
-It is a structurally admissible regime that follows from explicit assumptions about average structural load, structural regularization, process stabilization, and covariance control.
+Under Proposition~\ref{prop:local-sws}, stabilization without simplification is not merely a heuristic intuition.
+It is a locally characterized regime represented by explicit assumptions about average structural load, structural regularization, process stabilization, and covariance control.

 This result gives formal meaning to the idea that mature software systems may remain complex while becoming increasingly manageable.